mjmanley/PredictiveModeling/pm_service_api_spark_learning_system.md

 Continuous learning system provides automated monitoring of model performance, retraining and redeployment to ensure right predictions quality.

 **Scenario name**: Best drug for heart treatment selection.

 **Scenario description**: A biomedical company that produces heart drugs wants to deploy a model that select the best drug for heart treatment.
 When new evidence emerges on drug effectiveness model update should be considered.
 A data scientist prepared a predictive model and shares it with you (the developer).
 Your task is to deploy the model, set learning configuration and execute learning iteration to evaluate, retrain and redeploy the model.

-**Note: ** You can also play with sample python  [notebook](https://apsportal.ibm.com/analytics/notebooks/a97cde0b-5bb8-436a-ae82-83e96adc45e0/view?access_token=6baf4c722e452836f7b505205bc96d9a24b9333ee9b5c39453f6d7751987f798) that creates sample model, configures learning system and finally runs learning iteration.
+**Note**: You can also play with sample python  [notebook](https://apsportal.ibm.com/analytics/notebooks/a97cde0b-5bb8-436a-ae82-83e96adc45e0/view?access_token=6baf4c722e452836f7b505205bc96d9a24b9333ee9b5c39453f6d7751987f798) that creates sample model, configures learning system and finally runs learning iteration.

 ## Using the sample model

-1. Go to the Samples tab of the IBM® Watson™ Machine Learning Dashboard.
+1. Go to the **Samples** tab of the IBM® Watson™ Machine Learning Dashboard.

-2. In the Sample Models section, find the Heart Drug Selection tile and click the Add model button (+).
+2. In the **Sample Models** section, find the Heart Drug Selection tile and click the **Add model** icon (+).

 Now you'll see the sample Heart Drug Selection model in the list of available models on the Models tab.

 ## Generating the access token

 Generate an access token using the user and password available from the Service Credentials tab of the IBM Watson Machine Learning service instance.

 Request example: